+- Have a minimum score of 6.5 on the IELTS exam (English exam) - organisations

+7. the transfer student is in Good Academic Standing (a minimum CGPA of 3.0 on a 4.0 scale or higher

+8. a maximum of 25% of the total credit hours required for the program may be transferred into a

-- Have a Bachelor's degree (or equivalent) from an accredited university - Have graduated with a minimum Grade Point Average (GPA) of 3.0 (on a 4.0 scale), or equivalent - Have a minimum score of 6.5 on the IELTS exam (English exam) - Have a keen interest in the field of foreign aid, development, humanitarian action and international organisations
+• Have a Bachelor's degree (or equivalent) from an accredited university

+• Have graduated with a minimum Grade Point Average (GPA) of 3.0 (on a 4.0 scale), or equivalent

+• Have a keen interest in the field of foreign aid, development, humanitarian action and international